American Dad!: Story arc use

 Another technique used by American Dad! is the story arc.
 On several occasions, a circumstance expands and progresses across a collection of episodes.
 As an example, one of Hayley's temporary breakups with Jeff expanded across a string of episodes, in which she instead temporarily dated a black man in a koala body, Reginald Koala—known for his very urban mannerisms and behaviors.
 As another example, since the 9th season episode "Naked to the Limit, One More Time", Jeff Fischer has been absent from the Smith house and planet Earth altogether.
 In that episode, Jeff is blindsided when Roger hurls him into a spaceship.
 This spacecraft belongs to Roger's race of aliens and was intended to return him back to his birth planet; Roger remains behind after casting Jeff into the spaceship.
 The spaceship immediately takes off and Jeff is not seen until several episodes later, the episode "Lost in Space".
 During episodes that aired between the two aforementioned episodes, allusions to the ongoing plot line are made.
 For example, in the episode "Spelling Bee My Baby", Hayley is shown holding out hope for Jeff's return.
 In the episode, Roger and Stan attempt to rush Hayley through her grieving process so she will be willing to be their tennis official.
 In the episode "The Longest Distance Relationship" Jeff gets in touch with Hayley via a radio and ultimately tells her not to wait for him and to move on with her life.
 This story arc is finally resolved in the episode "Holy Shit, Jeff's Back!"; Jeff supposedly returns to Earth but turns out to be an alien called Zebleer masquerading as Jeff and the real Jeff has been dissected.
 Jeff's brain is transplanted into Zebleer's body allowing the real Jeff to live, after which Stan and Hayley's memories are wiped, leaving them unaware that Jeff is no longer entirely human.
 This plot point is continued at the end of "Bahama Mama", where Roger mentions Jeff cannot get Hayley pregnant because he has an alien body, so he agrees to rebirth Jeff in "Roger's Baby".
 By the end of the episode, Jeff is human again and with Hayley on Earth.
 Another example of the usage of story arcs are the Christmas Specials, starting with the Season 7 episode "For Whom the Sleigh Bell Tolls", Santa Claus became the main antagonist of the arc, vowing to get revenge on The Smiths after nearly being killed by Steve in the aforementioned episode.
-The storyline expands in the Season 10 episode "Minstrel Krampus", the episode concludes with a small change to the status quo, Stan's Father Jack fuses with Krampus' soul and becomes the new Krampus, up until his death in Season 17.
+The storyline expands in the Season 10 episode "Minstrel Krampus", the episode concludes with a small change to the status quo, Stan's Father Jack fuses with Krampus's soul and becomes the new Krampus, up until his death in Season 17.
 Santa returns in the Season 14 episode "Ninety North, Zero West", where Santa kidnaps Steve to take over the world by unleashing an ancient god in the North Pole.
 He is seemingly killed off by falling off a cliff and breaking his neck.
-The storyline continues in the following Season 15 episode "Santa, Schmanta", albeit not directly related to the story arc, it does explain Santa's death and reveals be was revived at the end of the episode.
+The storyline continues in the following Season 15 episode "Santa, Schmanta", albeit not directly related to the story arc, it does explain Santa's death and reveals he was revived at the end of the episode.
 Santa Claus returned in the Season 20 episode "Into the Jingleverse" where he gives Stan virtual reality goggles in order to be King of Presents forever.
 The story continued the following year in the Season 21 episode "Nasty Christmas" where Santa tries to get back with Mrs. Claus, although Santa in this episode is not portrayed as an antagonist, and Stan and Klaus express their disbelief that Santa escaped the Jingleverse from their last encounter.